 Molly’s practice areas include divorce and other family law matters, child protection, and workers’ compensation.
 She is also a rostered guardian ad litem.

 Molly is a member of the Maine State Bar Association, the Androscoggin County Bar Association, and the Maine Guardian Ad Litem Institute.
 She has served on the Board of Directors of New Beginnings, a local non-profit organization serving youth in crisis, since 2010.
 In addition, Molly volunteers her time each month to the Volunteer Lawyers’ Project’s Courthouse Assistance Project, providing advice and assistance to low-income, self-represented individuals in divorce and other family matters.
-Molly was recognized by the Maine Supreme Judicial Court’s Katahdin Counsel Recognition Program for her pro bono legal services in 2013, 2014, and 2015.
-She was also named as a New England Super Lawyers “Rising Star” for 2013 – 2015.
+Molly was recognized by the Maine Supreme Judicial Court’s Katahdin Counsel Recognition Program for her pro bono legal services for 2013 – 2016.
+She was also named as a New England Super Lawyers “Rising Star” for 2013 – 2016.